bcgov/forestry-digital-services/collections/_applications/spar.md

 order: 9
 description:
 ---
 The Ministry of Forests’ online tree seed registry is called SPAR.
-It tracks information about seedlots, orchards, and parent trees; order seeds, seedlings, and cones; and request seed processing, sampling, testing, and transfers.
+It's used to track information about seedlots, orchards, and parent trees; order seeds, seedlings, and cones; and request seed processing, sampling, testing, and transfers.

 CONSEP tracks seeds in the [Tree Seed Centre’s](https://www2.gov.bc.ca/gov/content?id=B33FA5CCACF949158DA2DA602A6D9C5F) freezers, contains seed preparation recipes, and integrates with the centre’s hardware.
 (The centre is the main supplier of cone and seed services to B.C.’s forest industry.)